 Your laid off employees can get help navigating the services above by calling NACOG’s West County One Shop at 928.778.1422 or 928.308.4832, or the East County One Stop at 928.649.6867 or 928.649.6868, or visit their websites: nacog.org and yavapaiatwork.com.

 VISITOR CENTER & CHAMBER OPERATIONS

-Visitor Center Location Closed, Operations Go Virtual: The Visitor Center physical location at Forest and 89A is closed.
-We will operate remotely, every day, 8:00 a.m. – 5:00 p.m., as follows:
+Visitor Center: The Visitor Center at Forest and 89A is open 8:30 a.m. – 5 p.m.
+We will continue to operate as follows:

-Chamber Staff Working From Home: The Chamber offices at 45 Sunset Drive are closed.
-Staff is working from home and keeping regular hours, available by phone, email and text while keeping communications and services going full blast.
+Chamber Administrative Office: The Chamber offices at 45 Sunset Drive is open by appointment only.
+Staff are keeping regular hours, available by phone, and email while keeping communications and services going full blast.